Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys

-The original line-of-sight means have a slight skewness away from zero and centre at around $-4 \, \mu$K. This is caused by the presence of some dominant bright pixels which, when setting transverse means in each map to zero, can result in there being more negative temperatures then positive ones.
+The original line-of-sight means have a slight skewness away from zero and centre at around $-4 \, \mu$K. This is caused by the presence of some dominant bright pixels which, when setting transverse means in each map to zero, can result in there being more negative temperatures than positive ones.

-It is conceivable that an increase in the number of redshift bins could effect this LoS result, so we therefore conducted a test using the MICE catalogue and extended to 240 redshift bins following the same procedure.
+It is conceivable that an increase in the number of redshift bins could affect this LoS result, so we therefore conducted a test using the MICE catalogue and extended to 240 redshift bins following the same procedure.
 Even with this more realistic number of redshift bins we still find a similar result to Figure \ref{LosMeans} suggesting that this is not a feature of the relatively low number of redshift bins we are using.

 In summary, the problem is that while \fastica reconstructs the shape of the LoS signal, unfortunately it changes the amplitudes in an unpredictable manner based on the original LoS mean.
 The further from zero a particular LoS mean is, the greater the change in amplitude for pixels along this LoS.
-We attempt to model this by hypothesising that in a \fastica foreground clean the main resulting change is given by
+We attempt to model this by hypothesising that in a blind foreground clean the main resulting change is given by